TechArtists/react-native-analytics/README.md

 ## Storage

 A simple in-memory store ships by default, but if `@react-native-async-storage/async-storage` is available it will be used automatically.
-You can inject your own `StorageAdapter` (wrapping AsyncStorage, MMKV, etc.) to persist lifetime counters and user properties across launches.
+Add it directly to your app (RN autolinking only scans your app's `package.json`) or inject your own `StorageAdapter` (wrapping AsyncStorage, MMKV, etc.) to persist lifetime counters and user properties across launches.

 ## Scripts